ParticipaPY/politic-bots/README.md

 ### Data Cleaning

-Some of the hashtags used by the candidates were generic spanish words employed in other contexts and spanish-speaking countries (e.g., a marketing campaign in Argentina) so, before starting any analysis, we had to ensure that the collected tweets were actually related to the elections in Paraguay.
+Some of the hashtags used by the candidates were generic Spanish words employed in other contexts and Spanish-speaking countries (e.g., a marketing campaign in Argentina) so, before starting any analysis, we had to ensure that the collected tweets were actually related to the elections in Paraguay.
 We labeled the collected tweets as relevant if they mention candidate accounts or if they had at least more than one of the hashtags of interest.
 The class `TweetEvaluator` in